 Path to improved health

 This pill works in three different ways.
 First, it thickens the mucus between your uterus (where a baby grows) and your vagina, the tube leading to the uterus.
 Sperm have a hard time getting through the thick mucus to reach the egg.

-Second, like regular birth control pills, the progestin-only pill makes your body “think” that you are pregnant and stops your ovary from releasing an egg.
-This does not happen as often as with combination birth control pills.
-Forty percent of women taking the progestin only pill will continue to ovulate.
+Second, like regular birth control pills, the progestin-only pill makes your body “think” you’re pregnant and stops your ovary from releasing an egg.
+This doesn’t happen as often as with combination birth control pills.
+Forty percent of women taking the progestin-only pill will continue to ovulate.

-Third, the mini-pill causes changes in your uterus (where a baby grows) that make your uterus less likely to let a pregnancy get started, even if an egg is released.
+Third, the mini-pill causes changes in your uterus that make it less likely to let a pregnancy get started, even if an egg is released.

 Is the progestin-only pill better than regular birth control pills?

-Does the progestin-only pill have any disadvantages?
+Does the progestin-only pill have disadvantages?

 Like regular birth control pills, the progestin-only pill has to be taken for a week before it can protect you from pregnancy.
 So for the first week, you need to use another kind of contraception, such as condoms, along with the mini-pill.